sjanhunen/dokimazo/papers/one-question.rst

    30 And to every beast of the earth, and to every fowl of the air, and to every thing that creepeth upon the earth, wherein [there is] life,[H5315] [I have given] every green herb for meat: and it was so.

 The souls referred to here are living creatures that are in the water, on the land, and in the sky.
-In other words, fish, cattle, and birds.
-In its fullest sense, the soul is a reference to the complete creature.
+In other words they are fish, cattle, and birds.
+In its fullest sense, the soul is a reference to the complete creature, and it is definitely not limited to humans.
 When we reach Adam (a human being), we read:

    7 And the LORD God formed man [of] the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.[H5315]